John David Washington: Acting career

 In September 2017, Washington was cast in the lead role of detective Ron Stallworth in Spike Lee's thriller feature film BlacKkKlansman, which was based on Stallworth's memoir.
 The film premiered on May 14, 2018, at the 2018 Cannes Film Festival, where it competed for the Palme d'Or.
 It was awarded the Grand Prix by the festival jury.
 The film's U.S. theatrical release was on August 10, 2018, a date chosen to coincide with the one year anniversary of the Charlottesville rally.
 The film was a commercial success, earning Washington both Golden Globe and Screen Actors Guild Award nominations.
 In 2018, Washington also starred in the films Monsters and Men and Monster, both of which screened in the U.S. Dramatic Competition section at the 2018 Sundance Film Festival.
 He also appeared in the western film The Old Man & the Gun.

 After seeing Washington's work in BlacKkKlansman, director Christopher Nolan hand-picked him to star in his thriller film Tenet.
 Nolan said of the actor, "[He's] just one of the greatest collaborators I've worked with: extraordinarily hard-working, very, very thoughtful, and very considerate of everybody around him in the most wonderful way."
 Released in September 2020, Tenet received mixed reviews.
 Peter Travers of Rolling Stone praised Washington's "star-in-the-making" performance, writing, "A former football running back, the actor brings a natural athletic grace to the stunts and hand-to-hand combat that forge a visceral bond between his character and the audience."
 For his performance, Washington won the Saturn Award for Best Actor.

 Washington starred alongside Zendaya as the titular characters in the drama film Malcolm & Marie (2021), which had been filmed in secret during the COVID-19 pandemic.
 The film was released to mixed reviews, but Washington's performance received praise.
-He starred as Harold Woodman, a lawyer and war veteran, in the ensemble period film Amsterdam (2022), directed by David O. Russell.
+He starred as Harold Woodman, a lawyer and war veteran, in the ensemble period film Amsterdam (2022) directed by David O. Russell.
 He then had a starring role in Gareth Edwards' 2023 science fiction film The Creator.

 Washington performed in a Broadway revival of August Wilson's The Piano Lesson beginning in September 2022 and ending in January 2023.
 He reprised his role in a 2024 film adaptation of the play, directed by his brother, Malcolm Washington.

 In 2025, Washington became the face of Tom Ford's fragrance Bois Pacifique.
+In the latter half of 2026, he is set to star as a tech entrepreneur in the off-Broadway play Disruption with Jason Ralph, Conrad Ricamora, Jasmine Sharma, Joe Tippett and Shaunette Renée Wilson.
+He is set to star in Nikyatu Jusu's horror film Mime.